-The heat of summer sale is ever-increasing into new heights.
+The heat of summer sales is ever-increasing to new heights.
 Not to be beaten by Steam Summer Sale, JTS or John Tiller Software has taken up the summer fever sale reigns to place every one of their game released more than 12 months ago to a flat rate of only USD 29.95 starting from the 1st July 2020 – 19th July 2020.
 That’s almost the whole catalog except for a few recent titles like Japan 46 and JTS Civil War: Shenandoah.

 Remember that choosing the right John Tiller games is highly based on your interest in the conflict.
 Since John Tiller’s catalog is quite extensive, covering multiple eras and wars.
 I’ll list a few of their highly regarded titles by the community, which you cannot go wrong.

 P.S.
 Here’s a little secret.
 If you purchase in bulk costing more than USD 199, then you get an additional 20% discount – with no exception!
-So I’ve done the calculation for you, totalling to USD 209.65.
+So I’ve done the calculation for you, totaling USD 209.65.
 The extra bulk discount will it bring back down to USD 167.72!
 When the sale is over, I hope others can use this guide for their future purchases.

 1) Battle of Normandy – Panzer Battles